 It is common to have your rating lowered by appealing.
 However, you will appeal that decision by taking your claim further into the VA disability appeals process.
 Do not let a temporary rating reduction scare you away from your ultimate goal to appeal a 70% VA rating for Individual Unemployability.

 3. If you appeal a 70% VA rating for Individual Unemployability, your claim can take 4-5 years.

 The appeal process does not happen overnight, to say the least.
 The VA takes its time deciding claims.
 There are currently 400,000 backlogged VA claims.
 Even once veterans are docketed at the BVA there can be along waits.
 You are going to need patience to get through the 70% to IU appeal process.
 The good news is that thousands of veterans do get through the 70% to IU appeal process and win every year.

 4. There are income limits for Individual Unemployability benefits.

-If you are working, your job must be considered a marginal or sheltered position.
+If you are working, your job must be considered marginal employment or a protected/sheltered work environment for TDIU benefits.
 Marginal means you earned at or below the poverty level on the same year as your effective date.
 Sheltered means you have accommodations at your job for your service-connected disabilities.
 A large number of veterans that are working will not obtain Individual Unemployability benefits.